CenturyLinkCloud/mdw/docs/_docs/guides/SetupGuideForTomcat.md

 - The final page of the New Server wizard is where you designate your workflow project to be deployed on the server.
 After that, click Finish to create the server instance.

 - If the Servers view is not visible in your current perspective, from the menu select Window > Show View > Other > Server > Servers.
-You should see your Tomcat 8 server in this view.
+You should see your Tomcat 8 (MDW) server in this view.
 You can double-click the server to edit its configuration.
 Expand the Timeouts section, change the start timeout value to 3600 seconds, and hit Ctrl-S to save your changes.
 Then close the editor.
    ![alt text](../images/addTomcatServer3.png "addTomcatServer3")